 Biography

 I am a second-year Ph.D. student and Sproull Fellow in music theory at the Eastman School of Music.
-My research takes an interdisciplinary approach to the analysis of Japanese popular music (J-pop), drawing from music theory, film & media studies, and (popular) cultural studies.
-I focus particularly on the works of Kyary Pamyu Pamyu, Machico, and YOASOBI, exploring dimensions of intertextuality, semiotics, and visual culture to examine how these artists engage audiences through a synthesis of sound, image, and cultural symbolism.
-Additionally, I have interests in anison (anime song, アニソン); jazz theory/analysis, particularly the music of Hiromi; musical form; issues of transcription; and the music of Harry T. Burleigh.
+My research sits at the intersection of music, media, and cultural studies within contemporary J-pop (c.
+2010–present), with a particular focus on issues of identity and intertextuality in the works of Kyary Pamyu Pamyu, Momoiro Clover, and YOASOBI.
+Additionally, I have interests in anison (anime song, アニソン) and anime OPs/EDs; jazz theory/analysis, particularly the music of Hiromi; issues of transcription; and musical form.

 Education